Martini-Force-Field-Initiative/OLIVES/README.md

 ## Installation

-OLIVES require python 3.7 or greater, together with numpy, mdtraj, and networkx, which can be installed with pip:
+OLIVES requires python 3.7 or greater, together with numpy, mdtraj, and networkx, which can be installed with pip:

     pip install numpy mdtraj networkx